cucumber-attic/cucumber-html/README.md

 Cucumber-HTML is a cross-platform HTML formatter for all the Cucumber implementations.
-It's currently only used by Cucumber-JVM, but may be used by other implementations later.
+It's currently only used by Cucumber-JVM and Cucumber.js, but may be used by other implementations later.

 ## Prerequisites